navya-saxena/UserPersonaCreator/README.md

 ### fetch_reddit_data(subreddit_name, keyword, limit=10)
 Fetches Reddit posts from a specified subreddit containing a keyword.

- Parameters:
+-Parameters:

 subreddit_name (str): The name of the subreddit to search. keyword (str): The keyword to search for in the subreddit posts. limit (int): The maximum number of posts to fetch.
 Defaults to 10.
-Returns:
+- Returns:

 reddit_data (str): A string containing titles and content of the fetched Reddit posts.
-Usage:
+- Usage:

 reddit_data = await fetch_reddit_data("ecommerce", "customer experience", limit=10)
 ### refine_text_with_gpt2(text)
 Uses GPT-2 to refine and enhance the extracted text.

-Parameters:
+- Parameters:

 text (str): The text to be refined and enhanced.
-Returns:
+- Returns:

 refined_text (str): The GPT-2 refined version of the input text.
-Usage:
+- Usage:

 refined_text = refine_text_with_gpt2("Sample text to refine.")
 extract_and_refine_insights(reddit_data)
 Processes Reddit data to extract demographics, emotions, and ratings, then refines this information.

-Parameters:
+- Parameters:

 reddit_data (str): The raw Reddit data to process.
-Returns:
+- Returns:

 refined_demographics (str): Refined text related to demographics. refined_emotions (str): Refined text related to emotions. refined_ratings (str): Refined text related to ratings.
-Usage:
+- Usage:

 demographics, emotions, ratings = await extract_and_refine_insights(reddit_data)
 generate_persona_text()
 Fetches Reddit data, processes it, and formats the user persona text.

-Returns:
+- Returns:

 persona_text (str): Formatted text containing user persona details including basic information, demographics, emotions, and ratings.
-Usage:
+- Usage:

 persona_text = await generate_persona_text()
 create_persona_image(text_prompt)
 ### Generates an image based on a text prompt using Stable Diffusion.

-Parameters:
+- Parameters:

 text_prompt (str): The text prompt to generate the image.
-Returns:
+- Returns:

 image_cv2 (numpy.ndarray): The generated image in OpenCV format.
-Usage:
+- Usage:

 image = create_persona_image("A young Chinese male with a clear, detailed, and beautiful face.") create_canvas_with_text(image, persona_text)
 ### Creates a canvas, places the generated image, overlays random shapes, and adds persona text.

-Parameters:
+- Parameters:

 image (numpy.ndarray): The image to place on the canvas. persona_text (str): The text to overlay on the canvas.
 Returns:

 canvas (numpy.ndarray): The final canvas with the image, shapes, and text.
-Usage:
+- Usage:

 canvas_with_text = create_canvas_with_text(image, persona_text